-The discount rate used to measure the total pension liability was 7.75%.
+The discount rate used to measure the total pension liability decreased to 7.00% as of December 31, 2017 from 7.75% as of December 31, 2016.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the current contribution rate.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on Plan investments was applied to all periods of projected benefit payments to determine the total pension liability.